xma711/notebook/linux/commands/chmod/README.md

 touch: cannot touch ‘test/newfile’: Permission denied
 ```

-the read bit allows the affected user to list the files within the directory.
+The read bit allows the affected user to list the files within the directory.
 Note that this is a totally different thing from the execute bit.
-If i know there is a file and its name in a folder and its name and then i can still execute on it!
+If we know there is a file and its name in a folder and its name and then we can still execute on it!

 E.g.
 ```